Welcome to Ribandar.com

-- Igreja De Nossa Senhora de Ajuda or the Church of Our Lady of Help, which derives its significance from the fact that the body of St. Francis Xavier was given a canon salute at this church on 14th March, 1554 and is an architectural wonder, its shape resembling that of a ship.
-The other significant part of Ribandar’s history is the life of Fr.
-Antonio Francisco Xavier Alvarez who was associated with the Jacobite Orthodox Church based in Kerala or Malabar coast and was bestowed the honor of being a Bishop of the rank Mar Julious.
-I as Archbishop Metropolitan for the Archdiocese of Ceylon, Goa and the entire part of India.
+The Church of Our Lady of Help, which derives its significance from the fact that the body of St. Francis Xavier was given a canon salute at this church on 14th March, 1554 and is an architectural wonder, its shape resembling that of a ship.
+The feast of Our Lady of Help is celebrated by the parishioners on the 2nd Sunday of November.

+He was bestowed the honour of Archbishop Metropolitan for the Archdiocese of Ceylon, Goa and the Greater India.
 Most old Catholic bishops claim apostolic succession from him.
-After his death, he was buried in a Jacobite church which is still maintained by the Jacobite preists from Kerala.
+After his death, he was buried in a Jacobite church which is still maintained by the Jacobite priests from Kerala.

 The earliest chapel, built in Ribandar between 1551 and 1554, was dedicated to Our Lady of Immaculate Conception and was affiliated to the ancient church of Our Lady of Livra-Febres.

-The Fondvem vaddo also stages their yearly drama with a traditional Opening chorus “hymn” depicting a few versus or chapters from the Bible.
+Ribandar village boasts of a rich heritage of staging 100+ dha-zannanche tiatr with the traditional Opening chorus “hymn depicting Bible scriptures.
 This is a spectacular presentation, until this date maintained in its original form, has people thronging from all over Goa.